ncatlab/nlab-content/pages/8/9/7/2/2798/content.md

 Recall from the entry on [[dendroidal set]]s the definition of inner and outer faces, boundaries and inner and outer horns.

-The following definition are the obvious generalizations of the corresponding notions for the [[model structure on simplicial sets]], in particular for the [[Andre Joyal|Joyal]] model structure.
+The following definition are the obvious generalizations of the corresponding notions for the [[model structure on simplicial sets]], in particular for the [[model structure for quasi-categories]].

 +-- {: .num_defn #InnerAnodyneExtension}
 ###### Definition